2025-2026 Sem I

 This course will deep dive into distributed storage systems.

-In the first one-third of the course, we will familiarize ourselves with Temporal Logic of Actions (TLA+).
-Then in almost every lecture, we will discuss a research paper.
-The discussion will be led by a student presenter.
+In the first part of the course, we will familiarize ourselves with Temporal Logic of Actions (TLA+).
+In the second part, we will discuss a research paper in every class.
+The paper discussion will be led by student presenters.
 Each student is expected to submit a paper review for every paper on their own.

 Tentative evaluation criteria